slawekj/ennet/README.md

 ENNET algorithm
 =====

-This is an implementation of ENNET algoritm for Gene Regulatory Network inference from mRNA expression data, in form of an R package.
+This is an implementation of ENNET algorithm for Gene Regulatory Network inference from mRNA expression data, in form of an R package.

 Requirements:
 - R environment, the package was implemented and tested on R version 2.13.1.